-Eileen Cunniffe writes mostly nonfiction and often explores identity and experience through the lenses of travel, family and work.
+Eileen Cunniffe writes mostly nonfiction and often explores identity and experience through the lenses of travel, family, and work.
 Occasionally, her stories present themselves as prose poems.
-Four of Eileen’s essays have been recognized with Travelers’ Tales Solas Awards and another received the Emrys Journal 2013 Linda Julian Creative Nonfiction Award.
-Her writing has to date been included in four literary anthologies.

-Eileen earned B.A. degrees in Arts and Honors at Villanova University and an M.S. in Organizational Dynamics at the University of Pennsylvania.
-She has been an active participant in Greater Philadelphia Wordshop Studio and has participated in writing conferences and workshops through a number of institutions, including Brown University, Vermont College of Fine Arts, Creative Nonfiction, Philadelphia Stories, Stanford University, and Hippocampus Magazine‘s Hippocamp.
+Eileen was an active participant in Greater Philadelphia Wordshop Studio for 5 years and has participated in writing conferences and online workshops through a number of institutions, including Brown University, Vermont College of Fine Arts, Creative Nonfiction, Philadelphia Stories, Stanford University, the University of New Mexico, and Hippocampus Magazine‘s Hippocamp.

 Pronouns: she/her/hers